COGNITIVE BEHAVIORAL THERAPY (CBT)

 Our goal is to make you comfortable.

 There is lots research-based and clinical evidence on the effectiveness of CBT.
 It has been developed and advanced with conditions and research findings in mind.
 It can be beneficial on its own or alongside medications.
-CBT can also be used for individuals of all ages and backgrounds.
+Our cognitive behavioural therapy in Dubai has proved effective for individuals of all ages and backgrounds.

 How sessions are conducted